 How to Make German Pancakes

-This recipe is SO easy to make!
 Baking German pancakes in the oven is a lot easier then cooking regular pancakes on the stove because you can just pour the batter into the pan and bake it, rather than flip individual pancakes.

-1. Heat the pan.
 Preheat oven to 400°F. Slice butter and add to 9×13″ pan.
 Then place pan into oven for about 2 minutes, until melted.

-2. Make batter.
 In a medium-sized bowl, whisk together flour, sugar and salt.
 Next add milk and vanilla.
 Then beat in ONE egg at a time until smooth.
 The batter will be thinner than normal pancakes, which is what you want!

-3. Bake in oven.
 Pour batter over melted butter and bake for 18 to 20 minutes, or until golden brown.
 Slice and serve warm with toppings of choice.

-Expert Tips
+Recipe Tips

 - Blender: You can also make the batter in the blender.
 They might not be as fluffy, but they will still turn out delicious.
 Blend the liquid and eggs first for about 30 seconds, then add the dry ingredients and blend until smooth.

 - How to tell when they are done: Both the edges and top of your German pancakes will be nice and golden brown.
-They will have risen a couple of inches and will be light and fluffy.
+They will have risen a couple of inches and be light and fluffy.

 Storage

-Store: Cover and store leftovers in your refrigerator for 2-3 days.
+- Store: Cover and store leftovers in your refrigerator for 2-3 days.
 Reheat in oven, toaster oven or the microwave.

 Looking for more breakfast recipes?
 Try my liege waffle recipe, breakfast pie, apple crepes or coffee cake.